School Meal Price from 17th April 2023 - £2.54 per day, £12.70 per week.

 Free School Meals for over 16s

-All 16-18 year-old learners who are, or whose parents are, in receipt of eligible benefits and enrolled in further education provision funded via the Education Funding Agency can apply for Free School Meals.
+All eligible students 16-18 year-old who are, or whose parents are, in receipt of eligible benefits and enrolled in further education provision/school/academy can apply for Free School Meals.

 Learners who are aged 19-25 years old who have a Learning Difficulty Assessment (LDA) or an Education Health and Care Plan (EHC Plan) are also entitled to free meals under this scheme.